Developer mode

 It can be a time-consuming and tedious process to restart workers manually, especially during the development phase of a project.
 To address this issue, RoadRunner provides a debug mode that automatically restarts workers after each handled request, allowing developers to make changes to their codebase without having to manually reload the server each time.

-To enable debug mode, you can set the pool.debug option to true in desired plugin section that has workers pool:
+To enable debug mode, set the pool.debug option to true in the desired plugin section that has a worker pool:

 .rr.yaml